 After one week, the fever becomes constant at 39 to 40 Celsius degrees.
-The patients at this stage also develop characteristic skin rash that has rose spots, and blanching truncal maculopapules.
+The patients, at this stage, also develop a characteristic skin rash that has rose spots, and blanching truncal maculopapules.

 In the second week of the illness, patients develop abdominal distension and splenomegaly.
 Bradycardia is also common in the second week.